The Biggest (and Hungriest) Machines

-If you discount CERN's Large Hadron Collider (which is officially the Largest Machine in the World; see the Google Earth picture below)
+If you discount CERN's Large Hadron Collider (which is officially the Largest Machine in the World; see the Google Earth picture below, and read our article about it)

 then the biggest MOVING machine build by humans would be the giant bucket wheel excavator "Bagger 288" built by Krupp in Germany in 1978.